IsmailYaman/easy-astronomy/README.md

 ## Introduction

-This was a school project where I had to make a website using Laravel
+This was a school project where I had to make a website using Laravel.

 ## Prerequisites